bayerischer-rundfunk/android-env-picker/README.md

 // Init the library
 val endpointPicker = envPicker(
-    "keyValueEndpointsPicker", // Used as sharedPrefs key
-    "Choose Endpoint", // Displayed as fragment title defaultEndpoints, // Which Endpoints should be available per default? defaultEndpoints[0], // Which endpoint should be active initially? context
+    key = "keyValueEndpointsPicker", // Used as sharedPrefs key fragmentTitle = "Choose Endpoint", // Displayed as fragment title defaultEntries = defaultEndpoints, // Which Endpoints should be available per default? defaultActiveEntry = defaultEndpoints[0], // Which endpoint should be active initially? context = context,
 )

 // Initialization is done at this point.
 Now how to use the EnvPicker?